16070 Charops: Orbit and classification

 The body's observation arc begins with a precovery published by the Digitized Sky Survey and taken at the Palomar Observatory in September 1954, or 45 years prior to its official discovery observation at Socorro.

 Numbering and naming

 This minor planet was numbered on 26 July 2000 (M.P.C.
 40995).
 As of 2018, it has not been named.
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after the Lycian soldier Charops, son of Hippasus and brother to Socus, from Greek mythology.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after the Lycian soldier Charops, son of Hippasus and brother to Socus, from Greek mythology.
 Charops was wounded by the Greek hero Odysseus in the Trojan War.

 Physical characteristics

 In the SDSS-based taxonomy, Charops is a dark D-type asteroid.
 It has also been characterized as a D-type by Pan-STARRS' survey, while the Collaborative Asteroid Lightcurve Link (CALL) assumes it to be a C-type asteroid.